- Male fertility test

 Thanks for taking your latest test, your score is in the below normal total motile sperm count range.
 On this page we’ll take you through what your score means, give you some tips on how to improve your sperm health, as well as explaining further support available to you from our team.

 There are a number of factors that can lead to low total motile sperm count.
-Below are some of the key causes of this specific male fertility issue
+Some of the key causes of this specific male fertility issue

 Our immediate recommendation is to take a second test after a minimum of 48 hours.
 There are a number of factors that can create natural variation in sperm samples and by taking additional tests you'll get a more accurate picture of your sperm health overtime (which you can track in the ExSeed app).